What is customer intent?

 Apply this analysis to your customer data

 You can apply this analysis of emotion, sentiment, and effort to the thousands of interactions you have with your customers to understand what they want out of their experience with you.
 Can you detect a customer is frustrated?
 This might give an indication as to her reason (or intent) for contacting you.
-For example, you could analyse:
+For example, you could analyze:

 - Customer feedback: Your customer surveys can help you gather information on why customers come to you in their own words.